Justin-Credible/Ionic-TypeScript-Starter/docs/gulp-tasks.md

 # Overview

 This starter project ships with several tasks for the [Gulp](http://gulpjs.com/) task runner.
-The tasks are located in `gulpfile.js` and are executed from the project directory using the `gulp task_name` command.
+The tasks are located in the `build/tasks` directory with a single task per file.
+These tasks are referenced from `gulpfile.js` and are executed from the project directory using the `gulp task_name` command.

 # Compilation Tasks